-Since its establishment, UniKL RCMP has produced over 4500 graduates in Master’s program, Bachelor of Medicine and Bachelor of Surgery (MBBS) and Diploma in Allied Health Sciences disciplines.
-At present, the college has two faculties namely the Faculty of Medicine and Faculty of Pharmacy and Allied Health Sciences.
+Since its establishment, UniKL RCMP has produced over 4691 graduates in Master’s program, Bachelor of Medicine and Bachelor of Surgery (MBBS UniKL), Bachelor of Pharmacy (Hons), and Diploma in Pharmacy and Health Sciences.
+At present, the college has two faculties namely the Faculty of Medicine and Faculty of Pharmacy and Health Sciences

 UniKL RCMP has come a long way, having gone through various trials and tribulations that have only made it stronger and better prepared to face the challenges ahead.
 Lately, the college has sought to establish linkages with excellent foreign universities to promote research collaborations, offshore programs, academic and student exchanges as well as post-graduate research studies.

 It is our fervent hope that the college will continue to grow and establish itself as a centre of excellence in medical education in Malaysia as well as the region.